Baseball icon Willie Mays, one of the game’s most electrifying and complete players, has died at 93 - KESQ

 ‘The Catch’

-In Game 1 of the World Series between the New York Giants and the Cleveland Indians, Mays made one of baseball’s most memorable catches at Polo Grounds in New York.
+Mays was known in part for one of baseball’s most memorable catches – in Game 1 of the 1954 World Series between the New York Giants and the Cleveland Indians at Polo Grounds in New York.

 With runners on first and second in the eighth inning of a 2-2 game, Indians batter Vic Wertz hit a 425-foot drive to deep center field.